Hello!

 When I’m not working

-If I’m not editing, I’m likely to be catering to my cat’s latest demand, making my way through my to-be-read pile, walking the dogs, or thinking about what to have for dinner.
-Some of my time is also spent writing book reviews for the CIEP.
-You can read my latest reviews here:
+If I’m not editing, I’m likely to be catering to my cat’s latest demand, making my way through my to-be-read pile, walking a dog, or thinking about what to have for dinner.
+I also spend time riding horses in a very amateur capacity.